Create Config

 View Data

-The average Civilian Labor Force (the number of people who are either working or actively looking for work) in the Janesville-Beloit MSA decreased by 523 workers from 2021.
+The Civilian Labor Force is the number of people who are either working or actively looking for work.
+There was a slight dip in workforce in 2022, but gains were made in 2023.
 The labor force includes all people aged 16 and older who are classified as either employed or unemployed.

 View Data